How to sell WordPress maintenance plans

 You can provide support for small businesses like WooCommerce stores.
 This could involve content updates, database management, core updates, security measures, and more.

-First things first, WordPress is the most popular Content Management System (CMS) on the internet.
-As of 2023, it powers over 43% of all websites.
+WordPress is the most popular Content Management System (CMS) on the internet.
+It powers over 43% of all websites.
 If you start offering WordPress-specific services, you’ll have a large customer base.

 Before starting a business, you’ll want to know that it can generate recurring revenue.
 Fortunately, every website owner needs consistent maintenance.
 For example, they might need to perform weekly backups to make sure their data is safe.